Band of The Royal Regiment of Canada

 The Band of The Royal Regiment of Canada is a Canadian military band that serves as the official regimental band of the Royal Regiment of Canada.
 It is the oldest permanently organised band in the Canadian Forces.
 It is based at Fort York in Toronto and is assigned to the part of 4th Canadian Division's 32 Canadian Brigade Group.
-The ceremonial dress uniform of the band is a scarlet tunic and bearskin, similar to Grenadier Guards in the United Kingdom, with the only difference being the plume is red over white, as a homage to the former Canadian Guards regiment.
+The ceremonial dress uniform of the band is that of the former Canadian Guards regiment, a scarlet tunic and bearskin with a red-over-white plume.

 History

 The band was established in 1863, just one year after its home regiment was established as the Royal Grenadiers.
 It was originally composed of members of the Toronto-based volunteer militia band.
 The band received its first set of drums and instruments that same year.
 Due to its lineage, it was therefore referred to as the Band of the 10th Battalion Royal Grenadiers from 1881-1900 and later as the Band of the Royal Grenadiers from 1920-36.
 It assumed the name by which it continues to be known as in 1991.